kleinbottle/swanlotus/content/blogs/what-ails-indian-education/what-ails-indian-education.md

 Memorization can scarce supplant the ability to think independently, or critically, or afresh.
 Alas, in India, recall has replaced understanding.
 A dozen years of education produce trained parrots rather than thinking human beings capable of dealing with the unforeseen and unforeseeable challenges of the future.

 Despite the [rot][hack] that is periodically revealed about examinations in India, they enjoy sacred status in the minds of parents and, by transitivity, students.
 Rank---that fateful word again for position in a sequence---means everything.
-To top an examination by memorization rather than thinking thus becomes the Holy Grail of an earnest student nurtured on the soil of academe in India.
+To top an examination---by memorization rather than thinking---thus becomes the Holy Grail of an earnest student nurtured on the soil of academe in India.
 This, I consider the first great bane in the Indian education system.

 [hack]: http://deedy.quora.com/Hacking-into-the-Indian-Education-System